Baked Apple for One

-- Wash apples and cut in half lengthwise.
-Core, but do not peel.
-Chop apples into 1/2” cubes and place in a microwave-safe bowl or dish.
+- Chop apples into 1/2” cubes and place in a microwave-safe bowl or dish.

 - Toss apples with cinnamon and brown sugar to evenly coat.
 Drizzle with water.

-- Tightly cover baking dish with plastic wrap or wax paper.
+- Tightly cover bowl with plastic wrap or wax paper.
 Microwave on high for 1 minute.

 - Remove from microwave and stir.
 Cover, return to microwave, and cook on high for 1 minute.